 Social Work Credit for Life or Work Experience

-Mount St. Joseph University Social Work Program does not grant social work course credit for previous life or work experience in whole or part, in lieu of practicum practicum or for courses in the professional foundation areas.
+Mount St. Joseph University Social Work Program does not grant social work course credit for previous life or work experience in whole or part, in lieu of practicum or for courses in the professional foundation areas.
 Social work courses include all courses identified in the Mount St. Joseph University Course Catalog as SWK requirements for the baccalaureate degree in social work.

 Social Work Practicum Placement in Agency in Which Student is Employed